-In a joint statement, eight-eight NGOs and trade unions, including CIDSE, have called on the European Commission to bring forth this term new corporate accountability legislation requiring companies to respect human rights and the environment in their global value chains and operations.
+In a joint statement, over 100 NGOs and trade unions, including CIDSE, have called on the European Commission to bring forth this term new corporate accountability legislation requiring companies to respect human rights and the environment in their global value chains and operations.
 Victims of corporate violations should have their access to judicial remedy enhanced by the new legislation.

 – Decades of voluntary “corporate social responsibility” initiatives have failed to adequately protect human rights and the environment as problems such as child labour and deforestation remain systemic to many sectors.